 In July 2014, pursuant to a judicial decision, the government displaced the board of directors of ACEPAR and a judicial administrator was appointed to manage the company.
 The displacement was a result of breaches of contract on the part of the Paraguayan steel consortium COSIPAR (majority shareholder of ACEPAR) in connection with the non-implementation of an agreed-upon investment plan, and a reforestation and environmental care program; and to a lesser extent, shortages in the domestic market for steel wires and rods in part due to the mismanagement of ACEPAR.
-In March 2018, in order to re-establish the government's control over ACEPAR, a bill was proposed in Congress through which ACEPAR would once again become a public company overseen by the National Council of Public Companies.
-This bill is still under review by Congress.

-Public-Private Partnerships (Law No. 5102/13)
+Public-Private Partnerships (Law No. 7452/25)